- Plenty of users complain about the same issue: the Windows 10 File Explorer dark theme isn’t working for them.

 - Once you sign out, select your user account to log back in.

-After doing that, you should be able to use the dark theme on your PC without any problems.
+Sometimes this can help you with certain glitches, and you can log out by completing the above procedure.
+After doing that, you should be able to use the dark theme on your PC.

 - Open the Settings app and head over to the Accounts section.

-- Select I don’t have this person’s sign-in information > Add a user without a Microsoft account.
+- Select I don’t have this person’s sign-in information and select Add a user without a Microsoft account.

 - Enter the desired username for the new account and click Next.

-- Open Command Prompt as administrator.
-To do that, press Windows Key + X and select Command Prompt (Admin) from the list.
+- Open Command Prompt as administrator by searching for cmd in Windows search and clicking on Run as administrator.
 You can also use PowerShell (Admin) if you like.

 - After the Command Prompt opens, type sfc /scannow and press Enter to run it.